KEG concerned over alleged beating of journalists covering DDC polls in Anantnag

 Srinagar: Kashmir Editors Guild (KEG) Thursday expressed serious concern over the alleged use of force against three freelance reporters, contributing to three TV channels, while covering the DDC polls in Anantnag.

-Three TV freelancers Fayaz Lolu (ETV Bharat) Mudasir Qadri (News 18 Urdu) and Junaid Rafiq (TV 9) alleged that they were beaten in Srigufwara in presence of the SSP Anantnah, Sandeep Choudhry.
+Three TV freelancers Fayaz Lolu (ETV Bharat) Mudasir Qadri (News 18 Urdu) and Junaid Rafiq (TV 9) alleged that they were beaten in Srigufwara in presence of the SSP Anantnag, Sandeep Choudhry.
 They said their equipment was seized and they were taken to the local police post.

 The Guild said in a statement that it was surprised over the reason that the cops resorted to force when everything around was normal.
 The three TV reporters revealed that they had recorded a political activist’s compliant about the polling and were told by a duty officer that the SSP was on way and wanted to give his version.